ViralTexts/FugitiveVerses/_texts/2016-01-28-the-inquiry.md

 "A Parody Parodied"
 from <em>The Evening Star</em> (Washington, D.C.), 23 June 1857

-<p>Some fair writer thus retaliates on the parodist whose production we published some days since.
+Some fair writer thus retaliates on the parodist whose production we published some days since.
 Both sides must be heard, and we give the lady a chance:

 - {:.indent-3}Tell me, ye winged winds